jakob-heller/fflogs-scraping/README.md

 # fflogs-study-project
 Scrape fflog entries for limited metrics, combine and visualize the data.

+## (README is still WIP – this is just the preliminary project description)

 # Combination (and Visualization) of Logs uploaded to FFlogs.com[^1]